contactrika/dedo/README.md

 environment observations to return point clouds.
 They are segmented based on the active rigid and deformable object.

-Note: point cloud observations have has not bee integrated into `demo_preset` yet.

 Example usage, visual demo
 ```bash
 python -m dedo.demo --env=HangGarment-v1 --viz --debug --pcd --logdir rendered